Amanita persicina: Spores

-Amanita persicina spores are white in deposit, ellipsoid to elongate, infrequently broadly ellipsoid, rarely cylindric, inamyloid, and are (8.0) 9.4–12.7 (18.0) x (5.5) 6.5–8.5 (11.1) µm.
+Amanita persicina spores are white in deposit, ellipsoid to elongate, infrequently broadly ellipsoid, rarely cylindric, inamyloid, and are (8.0) 9.4–12.7 (18.0) x (5.5) 6.5–8.5 (11.1) μm.

 Stipe

 The stipe is 4–10.5 cm long, 1–2 cm wide, and more or less equal or narrowing upwards and slightly flaring at the apex.
-It is pale yellow in the superior region, tannish white below, and densely stuffed with a pith; the ring is fragile, white above and yellowish below, and poorly formed or absent.
+It is pale yellow in the superior region, tannish white below, and densely stuffed with a pith.
+The ring is fragile, white above and yellowish below, and poorly formed or absent.
 Remnants of the universal veil on the vasal bulb as concentric rings are fragile or absent.

+Chemistry

+This species contains variable amounts of the neurotoxic compound ibotenic acid and the psychoactive compound muscimol.

 Distribution and habitat

-Amanita persicina is found growing solitary or gregariously.
+A. persicina is found growing solitary or gregariously.
 It is mycorrhizal with conifers (Pine) and deciduous (Oak) trees in North America.
-It often fruits in the fall, but sometimes in the spring and summer in the southern states.
+It often fruits in the fall, but sometimes in the spring and summer.
 The fungus is common in the southeast United States, from Texas to Georgia, and north to New Jersey.

-Biochemistry

-This species contains variable amounts of the neurotoxic compounds ibotenic acid and muscimol.
+Toxicity

+A. persicina is both poisonous and psychoactive if not properly prepared by parboiling.
+Pending further research, it should not be eaten.